-The subject facilities, consisting of a boat dock, access ramp, cantilevered deck, and bulkhead protection are privately owned and maintained and located within the Main Channel of Huntington Harbour.
+The subject facilities are privately owned and maintained and located within the Main Channel of Huntington Harbour.
 The boat dock and access ramp are used for recreational boating.
 Recreational boating is water-dependent and is generally consistent with the common law Public Trust Doctrine.
-The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands (Pub.
-Resources Code, § 6503.5).
+The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust lands.
+(Pub.
+Resources Code, § 6503.5.)

 The Main Channel in Huntington Harbour was created in the early 1960s and the adjacent upland parcel is privately owned and developed with a residence.
 There is no public access at this upland property because the private upland property directly abuts the concrete bulkhead that defines the limits of the channel.
-The boat dock extends to the pierhead line, which is 60 feet into the 400-foot-wide channel, leaving the majority of the Main Channel available for navigation and public recreation.
+The lease area extends to the pierhead line, which is 60 feet into the 400-foot-wide channel, leaving the majority of the Main Channel available for navigation and public recreation.